-Buying a short-term health plan in New Mexico
+Short-term health plan duration in New Mexico

 Which insurers offer short-term plans in New Mexico?